 The driest months are the summer, from December to March.
 In April (autumn), it might be a lovely walk with different species of fungi along the trail.
 Yet, it's Tassie.
 Don't let the rain spoil your vacation when visiting this outstanding destination.

 Without our primary forests, we will experience more droughts worldwide.
 Climate Change is Real!

 Best Months to Visit

 Location and Tips

-This short circuit trail lasts a maximum of an hour, is well marked, and leads through temperate rainforest of huge fern trees, massive old eucalyptus trees, white gums, sassafras, old-growth myrtle, mosses, and passes the Cradle Tree, “the tree that hugs you”.
-The giant tree, Eucalyptus regnans (swamp gum), is almost 60 meters high and the widest living tree in Australia, measuring breathtaking 19.4 meters.
+This short circuit trail lasts a maximum of an hour, is well marked, and leads through temperate rainforest of giant fern trees, massive old eucalyptus trees, white gums, sassafras, old-growth myrtle, mosses, and passes the Cradle Tree, “the tree that hugs you”.
+The giant Eucalyptus regnans (swamp gum) is almost 60 meters high and the broadest living tree in Australia, measuring breathtaking 19.4 meters.

-Thanks to the residents to preserve this magic place.
-Unfortunately, most of the Blue Tier in the northeast of Tasmania is still unprotected and managed by the Forestry of Tasmania.
-Although it has enormous eco-tourism potential, it is hard to believe, but this treasure trove of old Gondwanan flora is earmarked for logging.
-The Tasman Aboriginal people have a deep connection to this forest like the residents.
+How can their destruction be named sustainable?
+Although these forests have enormous eco-tourism potential, it is hard to believe that this treasure trove of old Gondwanan flora is earmarked for logging, and the same for the Krushka's forests.
+The Tasman Aboriginal people are deeply connected to this forest like the residents.
 If you want to get informed about the current situation, follow Blue Derby Wild.

 Make a stop for lunch or a coffee break at the Pyengana Cheese Factory and try the different cheddars on the way back.